 Over 75?
 Making personal super contributions

-Downsizing your home, upsizing your super
+Downsize your home, upsize your super

-If you are aged 65 or over, a downsizer contribution of up to $300,000 can be made into your super account using the proceeds from the sale of your home.
+Once you reach age 60, you are able to make downsizer contributions of up to $300,000 into your super account using the proceeds from the sale of your home.
 For couples, both partners can make a downsizer contribution, so you can contribute up to $600,000 per couple into your super accounts.